the-technat/banana/docs/02_cluster_init.md

 ## Worker nodes

 They don't need a special join config as the kubelet listens on `0.0.0.0`.
 Just copy the join command and paste it on the worker nodes.

-Note: the InternalIP reported in the node object is the fist interface found.
-This is probably wrong.
-So either figure out how to add kubeletArgs on join or edit the `/var/lib/kubelet/kubelet-flags.env` and add the `--node-ip 100.74.16.32` arg at the end.
-A restart of the kubelet later port-forwarding works ;)

 ## Next Step